The Best Non-Toxic Lunch Boxes For Kids of Any Age

 • Free From: BPA, PVC, lead and phthalates

 • From the Planetbox website: The Planetbox Rover/Launch Carry Bag does NOT contain DWR (a water repellant coating that contains fluorines- see my post on endocrine disrupting chemicals for more on PFAS).
-Inner mesh pocket to store the ColdKit ice pack.
-Hand washable and air dry.
+The inner mesh pocket stores the ColdKit ice pack.
 The Rover stainless steel interior features four main compartments and one special treat spot.
-Easy to clean in the dishwasher.
-Includes 2 leakproof containers, Big Round Dipper and Little Round Dipper, for a variety of “wet” food possibilities.
+It’s easy to clean in the dishwasher and includes 2 leakproof containers, Big Round Dipper and Little Round Dipper, for a variety of “wet” food possibilities.
 Best for kids 3+ and adults with smaller appetites.
+The Rover stainless steel interior is easy to clean in the dishwasher and includes 2 leakproof containers, the Big Round Dipper and Little Round Dipper, for a variety of “wet” food possibilities.
 The Launch stainless steel interior is designed for hearty serving sizes and bigger appetites.
 The Launch holds 30% more food than Rover with 3 compartments that keep food separate.
 The Shuttle is designed for light meals and snacks on the go.
 It caters mainly to younger kids with small appetites, but we’ve found it’s the perfect companion for day trips to the beach, road trips, hikes and other adventures.
 Holds 3.5 cups of food with 2 compartments that keep food separate.
 Includes 1 leakproof Tall Round Dipper container for “wet” foods.

 • Shop: Planetbox